Tommy's guest blog, 18/20/2016, by Louise Stephens

 Being diagnosed with a growth restricted baby with a non-viable weight is heartbreaking for the parents and often completely out of the blue, tearing their world apart.

 The initial reaction to their news is always around WHY it is happening.
 WHAT can they do to make it better.
 Can they rest more?
 Eat more?
 Will that make their baby grow?

 This is often followed by guilt, feeling a failure to carry a successful pregnancy and can even lead to isolation.

-Women report not wanting to collect other children from school, for fear of what conversations or remarks they may face in the school playground.
+Women report not wanting to collect other children from school, for fear of what conversations they may face in the school playground.

-Women feel out of control, many are still working and have a life plan.
-They had planned to start their family, in line with their career plan.
+Women feel out of control.
+Many are still working and have a life plan.
+They had planned to start their family.
 Sadly this diagnosis was not part of their plan, leading to shock and sheer upheaval.

 With very frequent visits to the clinic (sometimes daily) I build a rapport with families.
 If I don’t visit daily then there may be a daily call or email.